shtef21/diplomski/README.md

 **Questions (2023-11-10):**
 - How to improve communication in a Kafka producer-consumer communication?
-- Is it possible to used a better method than JSON?
+- Is it possible to use a better method than JSON?
 Protocol Buffers?

 **Protocol Buffers:**
 - Contain object structure